 Mattie Jacobs is a Ph.D. student in the Department of Communication Arts at the University of Wisconsin – Madison.
 He works within the intersecting fields of cognitive studies, rhetorical narrative theory, and film.
-His current project focuses on conversation depiction and how viewers develop a theory of mind for characters in movies.
-Previous projects looked at probability signaling and techniques of viewer cognitive priming and how excess is used as a narrative resource to focus attention.
+His dissertaiton project focuses on conversation depiction and how viewers develop a theory of mind for characters in movies from the late silent period to the 1970s Previous projects looked at probability signaling and techniques of viewer cognitive priming and how excess is used as a narrative resource to focus attention.
+In 2024, he won the inaugural Stephen Prince Memorial Prize.

 Recent/Forthcoming Conference Presentations: